texfaq/texfaq.github.io/FAQ-altabcr.md

 ---

-This is an error you may encounter in LaTeX when a tabular environment is being processed.  ''Alignment tabs'' are the `\&` signs that separate the columns of a `tabular` (or `array` or matrix) environment; so the error message
+This is an error you may encounter in LaTeX when a tabular environment is being processed.
+"Alignment tabs" are the `\&` signs that separate the columns of a `tabular` (or `array` or matrix) environment; so the error message
 ```latex